Professor Louise Brown Nicholls

 Qualifications/Experience

 Following my BA(hons) in Psychology in 2001, I completed my MSc in Psychological Research Methods and a research assistant post, both at University of Stirling.
 I then gained my PhD in cognitive ageing at Glasgow Caledonian University in 2007.
-I gained significant experience as a postdoctoral fellow, first at Glasgow Caledonian University and then at The University of Edinburgh, where I worked on European Research Council and Leverhulme Trust-funded research projects.
+I benefited from significant experience as a postdoctoral fellow, first at Glasgow Caledonian University and then at The University of Edinburgh, where I worked on European Research Council and Leverhulme Trust-funded research projects.
 I then became a Lecturer at Nottingham Trent University in 2011, where I founded my Memory & Ageing Lab.
 Having originally studied at Strathclyde for my undergraduate degree, I was delighted to return for a Chancellor's Fellowship in 2014.

 I have served on ethics committees at multiple institutions for approximately 10 years in total.
 I have carried out other core University administrative roles over the years, such as University Senate member, department Postgraduate Research Director, and department research committee member.